rakshityadav1868/rakshityadav1868/README.md

 ### My Journey So Far

 - Selected as an **LFX Mentee (2026 Term 3)** with **[The Update Framework (TUF)](https://github.com/theupdateframework)**, a CNCF graduated project for securing software update systems.
-I'm working on [ELI5 docs and video for TUF](https://github.com/theupdateframework/theupdateframework.io/issues/132), making software supply chain security simple enough for a five year old, mentored by [Justin Cappos](https://github.com/JustinCappos) and [Kairo de Araujo](https://github.com/kairoaraujo).
+I'm working on [ELI5 docs and video for TUF](https://github.com/theupdateframework/theupdateframework.io/issues/132), making software supply chain security simple enough for a five year old.

+- **Growth Intern @ Chaptr** (May 2026 - Aug 2026, remote): AI-driven short-form content, storytelling, and growth experimentation.

 - Started contributing to open source in **August 2025**, and never really stopped.
-Since then I've sent PRs to [cal.com](https://github.com/calcom/cal.com), [Ruxailab](https://github.com/ruxailab) and clawvisor.
+Since then I've sent PRs to [cal.com](https://github.com/calcom/cal.com), [Ruxailab](https://github.com/ruxailab) and Sugarlabs.

 - Crossed **100 merged pull requests** in August 2026.
-Picked up Pull Shark x3, Pair Extraordinaire x3, Quickdraw and YOLO along the way.

 - Built **[KAIRO](https://usekairo.in)**: a unified payment orchestration layer.
 One integration, every provider: Stripe, Razorpay, PayPal, Adyen, Cashfree, with intelligent routing to keep success rates up.

-- Building **[Scout](https://gtm.usekairo.in)**: an AI sales agent that never stops prospecting.
-It watches market signals like funding rounds, hiring and tech adoption, finds ICP-matched companies, qualifies them, and writes the outreach.

 - Shipped **[AgenticKit](https://agentickit.co)**: a structured AI workforce for Cursor and Claude Code. **46 agents, 61 skills, 47 slash commands** that turn your editor into engineering and marketing playbooks instead of another unbounded chat.
 It scans your stack, writes your CLAUDE.md / CURSOR.md, and chains roles behind commands like /ship and /launch.